LucimaraSouzah/LucimaraSouzah/README.md

 <h2>🔮 A little about myself</h2>
 - 🌼 Hello my name is Lucimara Aparecida de Souza Assis and I'm 19 years old.</br>
 - 📚 I am a graduation student in Systems Analysis and Development at Estácio.
 And I take a technical course in electrotechnical at IFMG - Conselheiro Lafaiete.<br/>
-- 🎲 In December I completed an IoT course at CEFET-BH, where I learned how to program a little in C ++ and how to use the MIT AppInventor.<br/>
+- 🎲 My English is intermediate and in December 2021 I completed a course on IoT.<br/>
-- 💻 I've been studying HTML, CSS, JavaScript on my own and I intend to delve into other languages.<br/>
+- 💻 I study programming on my own, through video classes and documentation.<br/>
-- 📓 I like to read.
-I usually read about self-development, fiction and romance.<br/>
+- 📓 In my free time I try to read, watch series, play games and practice physical activities.<br/><br/></div>
-- 🎮 My hobbies are playing valorant, watching series and practicing physical activities.<br/><br/></div>

 <div align=center>
   <h2 align=center> 💻 Habilidades | Skills </h2>